An unprecedented season of the Open Era: due to Covid-19 the events are suspended for six months (between early March & late August) – after the revival, the calendar is slightly modified & the regular ATP ranking frozen; to the end of the season and at the beginning of the new one, almost all match

 # Two icons of the 2010s (though both achieved success in the 2000s) bid farewell to professional tennis: Andy Murray (37) and Rafael Nadal (38) chose meaningful settings for their retirements: Murray representing Great Britain at the Paris Olympics, and Nadal donning Spanish colors in the Davis Cup finals.
 Despite their enormous ambition, both champions failed to make significant impact in their farewell seasons

-# Novak Djokovic finally claimed the elusive Olympic gold in Paris, completing a twenty-year quest that began after missing Athens 2004 in his first professional year.
-His victory in Paris against Nadal gave him the final edge in their historic rivalry, securing a 31-29 Head-to-Head record.
+# Novak Djokovic finally claims the elusive Olympic gold in Paris, completing a twenty-year quest that began after missing Athens 2004 in his first professional year.
+His victory in Paris against Nadal gave him the final edge in their monumental rivalry, securing a 31-29 Head-to-Head record.
 Their 60 matches stand as the most frequent rivalry in men’s tennis history, significantly ahead of the second-place Djokovic vs Roger Federer rivalry (50 matches).
-Djokovic has won 24 Slam titles, two biggest rivals Nadal and Federer who are sent into retirement, 22 and 20 respectively… The Serb won a unique race
+Djokovic has won 24 Slam titles, his two biggest rivals Nadal and Federer – who are sent into retirement – 22 and 20 respectively… The Serb won a unique race